nicumicle/simple-jwt-login/README.md

 - **Delete user**: You can delete a WordPress user by adding some details in the JWT payload.
 - **Reset password**: REST endpoint that allows you to reset WordPress User password.
 Also, it can send custom email if you want.
 - **Protect endpoints**: Protect WordPress endpoints with a JWT.
 This way, you can make some endpoints private, and the content can be viewed only if you provide a valid JWT.
-- **Allow JWT usage on other endpoints**: Add a JWT to requests for other API endpoints and you will act as an authenticated user.
+- **Allow JWT usage on other endpoints**: Add a JWT to requests for other API endpoints, and you will act as an authenticated user.
 - **Integrate with other plugins**: This plugin works well in combination with other plugins that extends the WordPress REST API.
 - **Google OAuth**(beta):  Login to your website with Google
 - **Google JWT**(beta): Use the Google `id_token` in order to access WordPress endpoints as an authenticated user.